Constitutional Democratic Party

 The Kadets' base of support were primarily intellectuals and professionals; university professors and lawyers were particularly prominent within the party.
 Many Kadet party members were veterans of the zemstvo, local councils.
 The Constitutional Democratic Party formed from the merger of several liberal groupings, namely the Union of Liberation, the Union of Zemstvo Constitutionalists and the Union of Unions as well as the organization of bourgeois professionals and intellectuals, including teachers, lawyers, writers, physicians and engineers.

-The Kadets' liberal economic program favored the workers' right to an eight-hour day and the right to take strike action.
-The Kadets "were unwaveringly committed to full citizenship for all of Russia's minorities" and supported Jewish emancipation.
-The party drew significant support from Jews and Volga Germans and a significant number of each group were active party members.